Neuschwanstein Castle: Exterior

 The palace complex is entered through the symmetrical Gatehouse flanked by two stair towers.
 The eastward-pointing gate building is the only structure of the palace whose wall area is fashioned in high-contrast colours; the exterior walls are cased with red bricks, the court fronts with yellow limestone.
 The roof cornice is surrounded by pinnacles.
 The upper floor of the Gatehouse is surmounted by a crow-stepped gable and held King Ludwig II's first lodging at Neuschwanstein, from which he occasionally observed the building work before the hall was completed.
 The ground floors of the Gatehouse were intended to accommodate the stables.

 The passage through the Gatehouse, crowned with the royal coat of arms of Bavaria, leads directly into the courtyard.
 The courtyard has two levels; the lower one is defined to the east by the Gatehouse and to the north by the foundations of the Rectangular Tower and the gallery building.
 The southern end of the courtyard is open, imparting a view of the surrounding mountain scenery.
-At its western end, the courtyard is delimited by a bricked embankment, whose polygonally protracting bulge marks the choir of the originally projected chapel; this three-nave church, never built, was intended to form the base of a 90-metre (295-ft) keep, the planned centrepiece of the architectural ensemble.
+At its western end, the courtyard is delimited by a brick embankment, whose polygonally protracting bulge marks the choir of the originally projected chapel; this three-nave church, never built, was intended to form the base of a 90-metre (295-ft) keep, the planned centerpiece of the architectural ensemble.
 A flight of steps at the side gives access to the upper level.